PrintNode/PrintNode-JS/README.md

 #### Testing

-WHile developing your application it is very useful to have a source of scales data to subscribe to, but it is inconvenient to have to actually plug in a scales device and occasionally put things on it to generate fresh data, so the PrintNode server provides a virtual scales device called `PrintNode Test Scale` attached to a computer id `0`.
+While developing your application it is very useful to have a source of scales data to subscribe to, but it is inconvenient to have to actually plug in a scales device and occasionally put things on it to generate fresh data, so the PrintNode server provides a virtual scales device called `PrintNode Test Scale` attached to a computer id `0`.
 You can connect to this and it will continually publish a scales event every second.

 #### Anything Else?